A look at the economic effects of a cut in the Central Bank base rate.

 Summary: Lower interest rates make it cheaper to borrow.
 This tends to encourage spending and investment.
 This leads to higher aggregate demand (AD) and economic growth.
 This increase in AD may also cause inflationary pressures.

-The increase in AD is due to several factors.
 In theory, lower interest rates will:

 - Reduce the incentive to save.
 Lower interest rates give a smaller return from saving.
 This lower incentive to save will encourage consumers to spend rather than hold onto money.